noclue/openai/README.md

 * Create variations of images
 * Edit images with specified masks and prompt

+This README and the source code for this project were created with the help of GitHub Copilot and an AI language model trained by OpenAI.

 ## Features

 * Image API support for generating images, variations, and edits